Skip to contents

 Other System Dynamics software

 sdbuildR is heavily based on common System Dynamics software such as Vensim, Powersim, Stella, and Insight Maker.
 To translate xmile models to R, see the R package readsdr.
-To build stock-and-flow models with the R package deSolve, the book System Dynamics Modelling with R by Jim Duggan will prove useful.
+To build stock-and-flow models with the R package deSolve, the book System Dynamics Modeling with R by Jim Duggan will prove useful.
 In Python, stock-and-flow models are supported by PySD.

 Troubleshooting

 sdbuildR is under active development.
 While thoroughly tested, the package may have bugs, particularly in complex model translations.
 We encourage users to report issues on GitHub (https://github.com/KCEvers/sdbuildR/issues) - your input helps the package improve!
-Use debugger()
+Use debugger() to diagnose model errors, and use the vignettes for guidance.